-Even though Dey’s idea of a hybrid car was very promising, the Armstrong was only built as a prototype and never managed to be mass produced as originally intended.
+Dey’s idea of a hybrid car was very promising.
+Nevertheless, they built the Armstrong only as a prototype.
+The car was not produced as it was originally intended.
 What happens next in the history of the world’s first hybrid is quite fascinating.

-According to bonhams.com, Armstrong remained at the Bridgeport works for many years until a factory employee moved the vehicle into his home after the car got damaged during a flood.
+According to bonhams.com, Armstrong remained at the Bridgeport works for many years.
+A factory employee moved the vehicle into his home when a flood damaged the car.
 “It was there that Dennis David discovered the machine some 32 years later.
 Mr. David acquired it and it, and it passed into the McGee Collection.
 This collection was primarily concerned with Connecticut made automobiles so was right at home.
-It was determined that the Armstrong was too important to languish, and it was decided to pass the car along to a collector who had the ambition to rebuild the historic machine.”
+Since the Armstrong was too important to languish, they decided to pass the car along to a collector who had the ambition to rebuild the historic machine.”

-The Armstrong was sent to Holman Engineering in 2015 for solving technical issues the car had and was eventually restored to be fully operational.
-Just a few months ago, on March 10, 2016, the Connecticut-built Armstrong Phaeton Gas-Electric Runabout was set for auction at the Amelia Island Concours d’Elegance and was purchased for $483,400 by Dutch collector Evert Louwman, who according to Sports Car Digest displayed the Armstrong Phaeton at his museum- Louwman Museum in The Hague, Netherlands.
+The Armstrong went to Holman Engineering in 2015 to solve technical issues of the car.
+Eventually, he restored it and made it fully operational.
+Dutch collector Evert Louwman bought it for $483,400 at the Amelia Island Concours d’Elegance on March 10, 2016.
+According to Sports Car Digest, he displayed the Armstrong Phaeton at his museum- Louwman Museum in The Hague, Netherlands.

-So now you know where to find, enjoy, and learn more about the world’s first hybrid car in case you found its story fascinating and are on your way to visit the wonderful Netherlands.
+So now you know where to find, enjoy, and learn more about the world’s first hybrid car.
+That is..if you find its story fascinating and are on your way to visit the wonderful Netherlands.
 If you do happen to stop by the Louwman Museum, please tell us about your experience there in the comments.
-Links to photos will also be appreciated.
+Links to photos are also great.